 The following structural changes occur at birth:

 - The first cry of the baby lets the air flow into the lungs.
-As a result they expand and the blood starts flowing in the pulmonary arteries.
-The increase in pressure in the right side of the heart and in pulmonary artery causes closure of foramen ovale and ductus arteriosus.
+As a result, they expand and the blood starts flowing in the pulmonary arteries.
+The increase in pressure in the right side of the heart, and in the pulmonary artery, causes closure of foramen ovale and ductus arteriosus.
 Prostaglandins inhibition also plays an important role in their closure.

 In an adult, two circulatory systems flow simultaneously.